The Boxcar Story

 To us, the boxcar feels like a beautiful analogy for theater - where a blank stage becomes the container for stories and for connection, where imagination creates endless possibility.

-As we start this next chapter of our own lives, we couldn’t imagine a better grounding image than the boxcar to always keep us dreaming.
+When brainstorming what to name our business, we kept returning to this idea — and a novel from our childhoods — and ultimately couldn’t imagine a better grounding image than the boxcar to keep us always dreaming.